stiff/hifsm/README.md

 ## Get possible transitions from current state

-The machine instance has `valid_events` method, with accepts arguments, that are passed to all event guards to find out if it is possible to fire the event.
+The machine instance method `valid_events` returns list of possible events from current state:

 ```ruby
 monster.state_machine.valid_events # -> ['reached', 'sight', 'acquire', ...]
 ```

 The order of events is not guaranteed, events for parent states are included.
+Any arguments that passed to `valid_events` are passed to event guards to find out if it is possible to fire the event.

 ## Testing